jccherry/MatrixGraphing/README.md

 Also includes functions for creating and printing the first quadrant of any linear, exponential, or sinusoidal function given a blank Matrix

+Positions on the graph are approximated by casting the resultant Double value from the function to an Integer Y coordinate

 Sample output:
 ```
 [1.0, 2.0, 3.0]